Rubinho12/Rubinho12.github.io/_posts/2022-12-01-Fifth-Blog.md

 ## What things are you going to do differently in practice now that you've had this course?
   This course has provided me with an excellent R programming skils.
 Not ony did I learn a lot about R, but I also learned quite much about statistics.
-   Tidyverse, code automation, ideal exploratory data analysis, statistical learning, the use of github are just some of the many skills that are transferable in today's data world.
+   Tidyverse, code automation, ideal exploratory data analysis, statistical learning, the use of GitHub are just some of the many skills that are transferable in today's data world.
 This class is set up in a way that enables the student to work hard and push him/herself in order to achieve great results, a skill that is very fruitful in practice.